s0up/druml-builds/README.md

 # DruML

-DruML is an AI-powered electronic drum module that utilizes convolutional neural networks to predict drum strikes and generate MIDI signals with ultra-low latency.
+DruML is an AI-powered electronic drum module that utilizes miniature quantized neural networks to predict drum strikes and generate MIDI signals with ultra-low latency.
 The project is designed to run on STM32 microcontrollers.

 ## Usage